flyingbytes/flyingbytes.github.io/_posts/2025-07-07-Google-Termination.markdown

 *In case Google's reading this, my ticket numbers are 0-2181000039046 (new account) and 5-7732000037267  (old account).*

+Update August 2025: Someone mentioned that I should have deleted my old account by hand instead of letting it automatically block.
+However, since then I've been able to re-enable the old account and properly delete it.
+However, the new account is still blocked and Google support does not want to enable it.
+So that's also not the issue I'm facing

 Over the years, I've read in multiple blog posts like [this](https://medium.com/@raffaelet/my-seven-years-old-google-play-developer-account-has-been-terminated-ed321754cd51), [this](https://www.reddit.com/r/androiddev/comments/1clee9k/company_account_got_terminated_for_vague_reason/?share_id=jnvFTWsncgXF-CKVOCjCk&utm_content=1&utm_medium=android_app&utm_name=androidcss&utm_source=share&utm_term=1), or [that](https://www.reddit.com/r/androiddev/comments/1cle2uj/google_developer_account_terminated_after_getting/) about Google shutting down other people's developer accounts for arbitrary reasons.